govau/pancake/README.md

 Pancake comes installed with Australian Government Design System components.
 To know if you have `pancake` installed, check your `package.json` file for a `"pancake": { ... }` object.
 If you have this and you want to change the output look at the [Pancake settings](#settings) section.

+If you have issues with using SASS globals in a ReactJS project, please check out the [Design System React starter repo](https://github.com/govau/design-system-starter-react) for an example.

 **[⬆ back to top](#contents)**